 $8,000 balance + $240 fee = $8,240

-$8,240 / 20 months = payments of $412
+$8,240 / 18 months = payments of $457.78

 If you choose to use a balance transfer card, be conscious of making your payments on time.
-If you’re late, the deal can expire prematurely and you’ll have paid the transfer fee for nothing.
+If you’re late, the deal can expire prematurely, and you’ll have paid the transfer fee for nothing.

 Make a plan for after the balance is repaid

 Once the regular rate of interest does go into effect, keep revolving debt to a minimum.
 Paying the entire bill during the interest-free grace period is great because the 25 or 30 day loan will be free, but there’s nothing wrong with charging an expensive purchase and paying it off in a few installments.
-Yes, you’ll be charged financing fees, but they won’t be too much if you pay it off within a few months.
+Yes, you’ll be charged financing fees, but they won’t be too much if you pay the balance off within a few months.

 The bottom line